Thursday, June 18, 2026

 The classical principled response.
 Black mirrors White's center pawn and fights for symmetry.
 The drawback is variety: depending on White's choice, you'll need answers to the Italian Game, Ruy Lopez, Scotch, Vienna, King's Gambit, Bishop's Opening, and a few minor systems.
 Each branch has its own typical plans.

 Best for beginners who want to learn classic tactical patterns - pins, forks, double attacks - in their natural habitat.
 Most chess teaching material is built around these positions, so the learning curve is gentle.
-The famous Petroff (2.Nf3 Nf6) is a solid drawing weapon at high levels but boring for most club players.
+The Petroff (2.Nf3 Nf6) is a solid drawing weapon at high levels but tends to be quiet for most club players.

 Related reading: Italian Game vs Ruy Lopez: Which Opening Should You Play?